VWashingtonCoder/name-that-fish-ts/readme.md

 - To check if linting passes, run `npm run lint`

-- [ ] Format code with prettier
+- [X] Format code with prettier
-- [ ] State should not be duplicated
+- [X] State should not be duplicated
-- [ ] Variables should be named logicially
+- [X] Variables should be named logically
-- [ ] No unneccessary console logs
+- [X] No unnecessary console logs
-- [ ] No commented out blocks of code (Code comments are fine)
+- [X] No commented out blocks of code (Code comments are fine)
-- [ ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)
+- [X] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)

 ### Typescript Specific Requirements

-- [ ] pass **ALL** typechecks
+- [X] pass **ALL** typechecks
   - Check by running `npm run typecheck`
-- [ ] DON'T USE `any`....
+- [X] DON'T USE `any`....
 OR ELSE
-- [ ] Keep your types clean and in a logical location
+- [X] Keep your types clean and in a logical location
-- [ ] Prop Types for components should be colocated with their components
+- [X] Prop Types for components should be collocated with their components
-- [ ] Shared types should live in a file that says `types` somewhere in it's name
-  - [ ] example: `types.ts` should work fine
+- [X] Shared types should live in a file that says `types` somewhere in it's name -[X] example: `types.ts` should work fine
-- [ ] Unshared types should live in the component they are used in
+- [X] Unshared types should live in the component they are used in

 ### Assignment Specific Requirements

-- [ ] Get your code to function EXACTLY like [This Site](https://name-that-fish-deployed.vercel.app/)
+- [X] Get your code to function EXACTLY like [This Site](https://name-that-fish-deployed.vercel.app/)
-- [ ] Keep state as CLEAN AS POSSIBLE
+- [X] Keep state as CLEAN AS POSSIBLE
-- [ ] Place `initialFishes` in the correct component
+- [X] Place `initialFishes` in the correct component
-- [ ] Derive all pieces of state that can be derived
+- [X] Derive all pieces of state that can be derived
-- [ ] Don't mutate state directly, only use a state setter
+- [X] Don't mutate state directly, only use a state setter
   - example: don't use .splice on an array that you are rendering
-- [ ] Keep all constants (variables that do not change over time) outside of components
+- [X] Keep all constants (variables that do not change over time) outside of components
-- [ ] Form must reset after submitting
+- [X] Form must reset after submitting
-- [ ] Page must NOT reload after submitting
+- [X] Page must NOT reload after submitting
-- [ ] ClassApp Code and FunctionalApp Code should be treated as seperate apps as far as state goes
+- [X] ClassApp Code and FunctionalApp Code should be treated as separate apps as far as state goes